hsenid-mobile/OnlyOfficeCommunityServer/hSuite-README.md

 ## MYSQL configurations

-* On some mysqlversion when running the onlyoffice.sql file in the build/sql/ directory, line 2339, there can be an issue with the sql mode.
-If so, modify th my.ini file as follows :
+* On some mysql versions, when running the onlyoffice.sql file in the build/sql/ directory, there can be an issue with the sql mode.
+Due to a zero default value issue in the 'res_files' table.

+* If so, you need tochange the sql-mode - modify th my.ini file as follows :

-[mysqld]
+* [mysqld]
-sql_mode = NO_ENGINE_SUBSTITUTION
+* sql_mode = NO_ENGINE_SUBSTITUTION